This FAQ is an evolving document. Please help make it better. If you have any additions, suggestions or corrections, please mail me.

 A: Yes.
 During the runthrough of the lab on Friday evening, all leftover items are placed in the Lost-and-Found box.
-That box is kept in the main Math office (room 101 weber), so ask the nice front office people to have a peek in it if you have lost something.
-The contents of the box are purged at the end of each semester so don't wait long to reclaim something you've lost.
+That box is kept in the main Math office (Weber 101), so ask the nice front office people to have a peek in it if you have lost something.
+The contents of the box are purged at the end of each semester so don't wait too long to reclaim something you've lost.

 Q: The printer isn't working and is displaying an odd error message.
 What should I do?

-A: There will be times when the printer in either Weber 205 or 206 or both will stop working.
+A: There will be times when the printer in Weber 205 will stop working.
 You may see one of these messages on the printer:

 79.00FE PRINTER ERROR 49.4C02 SERVICE ERROR

 or something even more cryptic.
 If you power-cycle the printer (that is, turn it off and back on), you may find that one or two printouts come out and then the error reappears.

 The cause of these errors is someone trying to print something stupidly large and/or unusual.
 For example, some unthinking person tries to print out the Library of Congress, discovers that the printouts never appear and then leaves.
 The bad print job stays in the printer queue *on the PC* and every time the printer is cleared again, the PC tries to print it again causing the error to reappear.

 What to do?
 If you are the instructor for a class, you have several options:

 If you are using the lab as a student, mail me (firstname.lastname@example.org) and I'll try to find the errant print job.